Hakkâri (city): Etymology

-Ibn Khallikan wrote in the 13th century that the word Hakkari meant 'belonging to Hakkar', a Kurdish tribe.
+According to medieval and most of modern scholars, Hakkari is named after a local Kurdish tribe called Hakkâri.
+According to Nicholas Al-Jeloo, Hakkari is derived from the Akkadian word Ikkari or Aramaic Akkare, meaning farmers.

 Neighborhoods

 The city is divided into the neighborhoods of Bağlar, Berçelan, Biçer, Bulak, Dağgöl, Gazi, Halife Derviş, Karşıyaka, Keklikpınar, Kıran, Medrese, Merzan, Pehlivan, Sümbül and Yeni.

 History

+Prior to the Assyrian genocide of 1915, Hakkari was the home of Assyrians for centuries.
+After the genocide perpetrated by the Ottoman government and Kurdish tribes, the Assyrian population was almost entirely erased, due to the mass murder of hundreds of thousands of Assyrian Christians during the genocide.
+The only Assyrians who managed to escape did not return, as the region, and country at large, has remained hostile towards any indigenous people attempting to return to their homelands.
+The few remaining and the handful of those attempting to return to their indigenous land where Assyrians were still based just a few generations ago, continue to face intense persecution and even murder.

 Hubushkia

 Hubushkia was an Iron Age kingdom located between the Urartian and Assyrian sphere of influence.
 The exact location of Hubushkia is unknown, but scholars suggests that the kingdom of Hubushkia was centred on the headwaters of the Great Zap River, in what is now Hakkâri Province in Eastern Anatolia, Turkey.

 Hakkari kurgan stelae

 Thirteen Kurgan stelae, never before seen in Anatolia or the Near East, were found in 1998 in their original location at the centre of Hakkari.
 The stelae were carved on upright flagstone-like slabs measuring between 0.7 m to 3.10 m in height.
 The stones contain only one cut surface, upon which human figures are chiseled.
 The theme of each stele reveals the foreview of an upper human body.
 The legs are not represented.
 Eleven of the stelae depict naked warriors with daggers, spears, and axes—masculine symbols of war.
 They always hold a drinking vessel made of skin in both hands.
 Two stelae contain female figures without arms.
 The stelae may have been carved by different craftsmen using different techniques.
 Stylistic differences shift from bas relief to a more systematic linearity.
 The earliest stelae are in the style of bas relief while the latest ones are in a linear style.
 They were made during a period from the fifteenth century BC to the eleventh century BC in Hakkari.
 Stelae with this type of relief are not common in the ancient Near East however there are many close parallels between these and those produced by a variety of peoples from the Eurasian steppes between the third millennium BC and the eleventh century AD.
+They are now on display in the Van Museum.